bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/OrderingHardware.md

 # Ordering Hardware from me
-I'm not really in the business of selling kits or finished pedals, however, sometimes I do end up with extra PCBs since the minimum order from JLCPCB is 5 that I'm willing to sell to folks at cost.
+I get a lot of requests to buy kits or finished pedals based on my designs.
+This is not something I typically do, but sometimes I do have extra PCBs, parts, and enclosures lying around and I'm willing to pass them along to you, basically at cost, as outlined in the options below.

 If you are interested, please message me through GitHub or you can find me on the Electro-Smith [Forums](https://forum.electro-smith.com/t/my-daisy-guitar-pedal-designs-on-github/3641) & [Discord](https://discord.gg/ByHBnMtQTR) as Kshep and can message me there.

+I also really can't supply much customer support on this stuff or offer any warranty on the hardware beyond replacing it if it arrives non-functional.
+I'm not really trying to start a pedal business.
+I'm doing this for fun and to learn new things, which is why I provide all these designs and documenation here on GitHub for free.

 ## Option 1 - PCB Only
 Price: $50 (USD) + Shipping & Handling